Board Certified Low Budget Mystic

-Olszewski is not one to seclude himself in his studio and has been organizing vision quests/spiritual journeys in his 1998 Cadillac Deville.
-Along the way, he created site-specific, interactive installations and invited total strangers to write their darkest secrets onto his “canvases” – protective car covers that Olszewski then transfigured into objects resembling ceremonial animal skins.
+Mr. Olszewski is not one to seclude himself in his studio and has been organizing vision quests/spiritual journeys in his 1998 Cadillac Deville.
+Along the way, he creates site-specific, interactive installations and invites people to make their mark.
+Participants write their ideas / feelings / insights / emotions / statements onto his “canvases” – which are protective car covers that Mr. Olszewski then transfigured into objects resembling ceremonial animal skins.

 I am a Board Certified, Low-Budget Mystic-aka-Self Appointed Mixed Race Messiah aka The Godson of Dr. Funkenstein, traveling through North America in my 1998 Cadillac DeVille.
 The vehicle is my avatar and exemplifies the spirit of the American Rustbelt and has a direct connection with my father and grandfather.
 Cadillac is a romantic symbol of American luxury, style and elegance, and the DeVille is one the last remaining vehicles assembled in Detroit (the Motor City), Michigan.

 The Mobile Spiritual Renewal Center is self-contained project carried inside the vehicle.
 The project acts as a soft monument or a mobile message board to connect with the local populations I will encounter throughout my journey.
 In recent collaborative projects, I have constructed a Caution Tape Medicine Wheel around the DeVille where people can write messages on strips of colorful fabric.
 After a few hours, the “Caution Tape” is covered with favorable messages and the Medicine Wheel transforms from a relatively negative message (“caution”) to a positive bulletin board.
 When the journey is complete, the vinyl car cover(s) and caution tape will serve as the foundation for my visual exploration and used in professional gallery/museum exhibitions.